-- pan.b: the same of pan.m, but backwards! - actually, pan.m does not surprise and it is not conceptually difficult to understand and implement - implementing the same backwards is not straightforward, but SPIN does it! - essentially, all Promela instruction may be reversed, and the code to reverse them is in pan.b - PAN maintains old values for all variables in the state (i.e., values are saved before overwriting due to new assignments) - thanks to the fact that the visit is a DFS (SPIN is optimized for DFS), it is only needed to maintain the last values, thus a stack for each variable is used for this purpose
+• pan.b: the same of pan.m, but backwards!

+- pan.m does not surprise and it is not conceptually difficult to understand and implement - implementing the same backwards is not straightforward, but SPIN does it! - essentially, all Promela instruction may be reversed, and the code to reverse them is in pan.b - PAN maintains old values for all variables in the state (i.e., values are saved before overwriting due to new assignments) - thanks to the fact that the visit is a DFS (SPIN is optimized for DFS), each time an action overwriting a variable is undone, we need the last value, thus a stack for each variable is used